Your brand is your chance to tell your customers a story.

 5. Importance of Brand Consistency

 Brand consistency is making sure that your brand values, image, and messaging are consistent across all channels.
 Customers appreciate it when a business has a consistent brand.
-In fact, consistent presentation of a brand has seen to increase revenue by 33 percent (Lucidpress, 2019).
+In fact, more than two-thirds (68 percent) of businesses say brand consistency has contributed to revenue growths of 10 percent or more (Lucidpress, 2021).

-Consumers want to know your business, and one of the best ways is through your brand.
-Keeping a consistent brand image helps customers position you as a business, and makes it easier for them to remember you or associate with your brand.
+Consumers want to know your business, and one of the best ways is through your branding strategy.
+Keeping a consistent brand image helps customers position you as a business, and it makes it easier for them to remember you or associate with your brand.

 When customers know your brand, they will be able to trust your brand.
 Utilizing brand guidelines to keep your brand voice consistent across all channels gives your customers a consistent experience with your brand.
 In a way, they’ll know and feel that your messaging is true because you’re sticking with it.
 This way, your customer remembers you.
 When they see your logo or your branding, they’ll know what to expect, and what to feel.
 To create a relatable identity, you can’t ignore brand consistency.